kiosk-exchange/kiosk/README.md

-# kiosk
+# Kiosk

-Ethereum e-commerce platform
+Kiosk is an e-commerce platform built on Ethereum.